pjp6/tower-of-hanoi/README.md

-# FileAI Take-Home Assignment — Tower of Hanoi (Reverse State)
+# FileAI Take-Home Assignment, Tower of Hanoi (Reverse State)

-Solution to the FileAI take-home assignment: given a state of *n* disks (3 ≤ n ≤ 64) on pegs A, B, C, determine which peg all disks initially started on and how many moves of the optimal algorithm were made to reach that state, or report `impossible` if the state is unreachable.
+Take-home assignment: given a state of *n* disks (3 ≤ n ≤ 64) on pegs A, B, C, determine which peg all disks initially started on and how many moves of the optimal algorithm were made to reach that state, or report `impossible` if the state is unreachable.

 ## Repository contents